percona/percona-postgresql-operator/source/backups.rst

 following:

-* ``parameters.backrest-restore-from-cluster`` specifies the name of a PostgreSQL cluster (either one that is active, or a former cluster whose pgBackRest repository still exists) to restore from (for example, ``cluster1``),
+* ``parameters.backrest-restore-from-cluster`` specifies the name of a PostgreSQL cluster which will be restored.
+This includes stopping the database and recreating a new primary with the restored data (for example, ``cluster1``),
 * ``parameters.backrest-restore-opts`` specifies additional options for
   pgBackRest (for example, ``--type=time --target="2021-04-16 15:13:32"`` to